 Study to become a professional Massage Therapist

-This course is taught over two days per month for 5 months (10 days).
+This course is taught two days per month (10 days) over 9 months.

 100% Attendance for this course is very important.